gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 db.movies.find({"genres": "Family"})
 ```

-If we want get all movies that weight more than 700 pounds, we could do:
+If we want get all movies that have been published in 2010 and after, we could do:

 ```
 db.movies.find({"genres":"Action", "year": { $gte :  2010 } })